Website Policy

 Note: Some CVUUS committees also keep basic working documents on Google Drive (drive.google.com).
 If your committee keeps working documents on Google Drive or elsewhere on the web, please make sure that the CVUUS office administrator knows and has permission to access that information.

 When uploading files, and unless a file will need to be edited, it’s helpful to provide a PDF version in case people have trouble opening Word or other documents.
 Name files and images with easily identifiable names, using consistent terms for similar kinds of files.
-Files and images appear alphabetically in the wiki’s general list of files.
+Files and images appear alphabetically in our website’s general list of files.
 They’re easier to locate, if needed, when names are basic, logical, and consistent.

 Contact Information